abhisheksr01/zero-2-hero-python-flask-microservice/README.md

 ```
 fly -t main set-pipeline -p zero-2-hero-python-flask-microservice -c pipeline.yml -l ./secrets/vars.yml
 ```
+If you have fly installed and the make set-pipeline returns an error, make sure you "allow" it to run within Privacy and Security setting of your mac system setting.

 Authenticate the pipeline by clicking the link highlighted in CLI with **USERNAME/PASSWORD as admin/admin**.

 Then approve the pipeline configuration by typing "y" and hit enter.